-The Tamarack Angler 100 is made from high-density polyethylene.
+The Tamarack Angler 100 is made from high-density polyethylene (HDPE).
 It’s rigid, flexible, and durable.
 The Tamarack kayak can take just about anything you can dish out from a durability perspective.

 The kayak is 10 feet long, about 31 inches wide, weighs 52 pounds, and has a weight limit of 275 pounds.
-The Lifetime Tamarack is loaded with features for the avid or casual fishermen alike.
+The Lifetime Tamarack is full of features for fishing adventures.

-The Tamarack Angler 100 is a fishing kayak ready to go but leaves room to grow if you want to add your own accessories.
+The Tamarack Angler 100 is a fishing kayak that is ready to go but leaves room to grow if you want to add your accessories.

 Lifetime Tamarack 100 Features

-There is nothing more frustrating than trying to get to your favorite fishing spot and contending with your fishing pole on each stroke.
-The top-mount rod holder lets you keep an eye on your line while you take in the scenery.
+There is nothing more frustrating than getting to your favorite fishing spot and contending with your fishing pole on each stroke.
+The top-mount rod holder lets you keep an eye on your line while taking in the scenery.

 We love the adjustable, padded backrest so you can take a load off, kick back and relax while you are waiting for the big one to bite.
-When you want to move to the next spot, you can quickly prop yourself back up and paddle away.
+Then, you can quickly prop yourself back up and paddle away when you want to move to the next spot.

 One of the great features of the Lifetime Tamarack Angler 100 is the size.
-The kayak is small enough to be nimble yet gives you enough legroom to stretch out when you need to.
-It’s an ideal size for fishing because you can quickly get to those tough spots on the lake.
+At 10 ft long, the kayak is small enough to be nimble yet gives you enough legroom to stretch out when you need to.
+In addition, it’s an ideal size for fishing because you can quickly get to those tough spots on the lake.

-The Tamarack Angler is made from high-density polyethylene, which makes the kayak rigid and gives it some flexibility.
-The kayak can take a beating and will last a long time if it’s properly maintained.
+The Tamarack Angler is made from blow-molded high-density polyethylene (HDPE), making the kayak rigid and giving it some flexibility.
+The kayak can take a beating and will last a long time if properly maintained.

-The kayak is durable, and it’s an excellent option for beginners and avid fishermen who don’t want to break the bank on an expensive kayak.
+The kayak is durable, and it’s an excellent option for beginners and avid anglers who don’t want to break the bank on an expensive kayak.
 It’s a durable kayak for the price.